anggrayudi/MaterialPreference/README.md

 This library available in 2 versions:
 1. Version `1.0.0` that uses Support Library v28.0.0
 2. Version `2.0.0` that uses AndroidX Jetpack
-3. Version `3.0.0` that migrated to Kotlin
+3. Version `3.0.0` that have been migrated to Kotlin

 You can choose which version you want to use.
 But I recommend you to use v2.0.0 since v1.0.0 will not be supported for future release.
 Notice that [Google announced](https://android-developers.googleblog.com/2018/05/hello-world-androidx.html) where Support Library v28.0.0 is the final version and will be replaced with AndroidX Jetpack soon.
 So it is your decision whether to migrate to AndroidX Jetpack or not.